Key Takeaways

 1. Prioritize Regular Maintenance and Upkeep

 Create a basic maintenance checklist and share it with tenants at move-in, making it clear they can expect you to fulfill these responsibilities in a timely manner.
-When tenants see that you take pride in property upkeep, they’re more likely to reciprocate by treating the space with respect, prompting renewals at the end of their lease.
+When tenants see that you take pride in property upkeep, they’re more likely to reciprocate by treating the space with respect, prompting lease renewals at the end of their lease.

 2. Offer Fair and Strategic Rent Adjustments